TokaEzzat137/Calculator/README.md

 # Calculator
-A simple calculator project built with HTML, CSS, and JavaScript.
+A simple calculator project built with HTML.